Guide, Reviewed 11 May 2026

 Touching the kerb is usually a minor fault.
 Mounting the kerb is normally serious.
 Failing to observe properly when reversing is the most common manoeuvre fault and is often serious.

 Practising in different car parks, on different streets, and at different times of day matters more than repeating the same manoeuvre in the same spot.
-Examiners deliberately pick locations you have not seen.
+Examiners deliberately pick locations you have not seen, so memorising reference points at your local supermarket car park is not transferable.
+The goal is to make the manoeuvre routine in any reasonable location.

 Frequently asked questions